vamuana/webDesign_chefs/README.md

 ####  Success measures: How can you quantitatively measure whether your site/app is successful?
 What values of these measure do you want to achieve?
 We can measure it by the star ratings of the users among each other, by the amount of events created and successfuly carried out.
 We want to have the average star rating close to 5 and the amount of successful events as high as possible.
+1.Check measuremnts, user retention, views, come up with some fictive numbers for example no. of people living in dorms.
+How many people keep using the app after some periods of time.
+NEEDS TO BE IMPLEMENTED HERE

 ####  Competition analysis: The idea that you come up with has probably already been explored and implemented by someone else.
 Are there any similar web sites/applications?
 What can you learn from them?
 What are the things you like/dislike about their approach?
 What are the users' expectations with this kind of sites/applications (your best guess)?
 You can analyze competing solutions one by one, but always concisely summarize the important findings of the whole competition analysis.
 We are not aware of any similar-looking websites or applications, as the main goal of this website is really specific.